 J. K. Gupta & Associates specialize in solving the complexities of company law and company secretarial practice promptly and correctly and with an attention to detail and personal services.

 An established and one of the best firm of Company Secretaries providing company secretarial services to both public and private companies.
 We are acknowledged experts in all areas of company secretarial practice and company law with a broad client base of exceptional depth and quality.
-The firm was established in 1996, to meet the need for specialized consultancy to provide on-going or ad hoc advice on company secretarial matters to both large and small companies.
+The firm was established in 1996, by CS Jitesh Gupta, to meet the need for specialized consultancy to provide on-going or ad hoc advice on company secretarial matters to both large and small companies.
 Whilst this remains the core of our business today, many firms of accountants and solicitors use our services to ensure that best advice and assistance on company secretarial matters is available to their clients.
 Our firm has been peer reviewed and found complying all parameters of quality control systems and adhering to guidelines of the Institute of Company Secretaries of India.

 J. K. Gupta & Associates offers the best services in a wide range of sectors, primarily advising board members of their responsibilities and implementing board decisions.
 Properly managed secretarial services will keep you out of trouble at any International Business Registry and with third parties, such as banks, creditors, trustees, etc.

 J. K. Gupta & Associates offers secretarial services to relieve busy directors and their administrative staff from the pressure of accuracy and jurisdictional requirements and to act as Secretarial Auditor of the Company.